-Communication products helped to make the SUMP more approachable for citizens and raise awareness on sustainable mobility
+Communication products helped to make the SUMP more approachable for citizens and raise awareness of sustainable mobility

-During the first quarter of the year, communication strategies were implemented to improve the understanding of the plan among the largest number of civil society stakeholders.
+During the first quarter of the year, communication strategies were implemented to improve the understanding of the plan among the most significant number of civil society stakeholders.
 Given the context of the pandemic, digital media and social networks were used to make the SUMP more understandable; digital documents were produced with key messages and short videos explaining the importance of having a clear vision of the city with a focus on sustainable mobility and urban transport, the need for this type of planning instrument and its benefits on the creation of a city on a human scale and with environmental commitment.

-These communication actions were followed by a series of awareness-raising workshops to clear up doubts about the SUMP and clarify its content and proposals.
-Local representatives and a number of citizens participated in each workshop, held by local authorities.
-The last workshop of the series gathered representatives from central government institutions, such as the Ministry of Transport and Communications (MTC), the Ministry of Housing, Construction and Sanitation (MVCS), as well as regional and local authorities.
+A series of awareness-raising workshops followed these communication actions to clear up doubts about the SUMP and clarify its content and proposals.
+Local representatives and several citizens participated in each workshop held by local authorities.
+The last seminar of the series gathered representatives from central government institutions, such as the Ministry of Transport and Communications (MTC), the Ministry of Housing, Construction and Sanitation (MVCS), and regional and local authorities.

-Urban mobility planning with a participatory approach allows ownership and engagement
+Urban mobility planning with a participatory approach allows ownership and engagement.

-As the SUMP planning cycle contains different actions and steps to be undertaken during the SUMP formulation, there is a need to conceive a strategy for participation and communication, so the interests of the diverse stakeholders are considered in the early stages of the project.
+As the SUMP planning cycle contains different actions and steps to be undertaken during the SUMP formulation, there is a need to conceive a strategy for participation and communication so the interests of the diverse stakeholders are considered in the early stages of the project.
 Participation and effective communication enable the adequate convergence of objectives regarding urban mobility when formulating the SUMP.
-The trust built and the constant dialogue between public authorities and citizens contribute to consolidating further phases, such as implementation.
+The trust built, and the constant dialogue between public authorities and citizens contribute to consolidating further phases, such as implementation.

-Specifically, based on Trujillo's experience, a guideline for strategic communication and citizenship participation during the design and implementation of SUMPs in Peru was formulated.
+Specifically, Trujillo's experience formulated a guideline for strategic communication and citizenship participation during the design and implementation of SUMPs in Peru.
 This guideline proposes orienting principles to facilitate the SUMP planning and implementation processes beyond mere diffusion and dissemination campaigns or regular one-direction presentations.
 The viability and success of the SUMP depend on how much its evolution is related to citizenship demands and perspectives.